xer0xe9/xer0xE9.github.io/_posts/2022-05-18-A-Case-of-Vidar-Infostealer-Part-2.md

 ![image](/assets/images/vidar/create_zip_file.png){:class="img-responsive"}

-after exiting from recursive grabber module, it deletes downloaded DLLs and files fcreated in working directory being used to dump stolen data and information in order to remove its traces from victim machine
+after exiting from recursive grabbing module, it deletes downloaded DLLs and files created in working directory being used to dump stolen data and information in order to remove its traces from victim machine

 ![image](/assets/images/vidar/delete_files_.png){:class="img-responsive"}

-eventually it prepares a command <b>"/c taskkill /pid PID & erase EXECUTABLE_PATH & RD /S /Q WORKING_DIRECTORY_PATH\\* & exit"</b> which gets executed using cmd.exe to kill the running infostealer process and to delete remaining directories created by this process.
+eventually it prepares a command <b>"/c taskkill /pid PID & erase EXECUTABLE_PATH & RD /S /Q WORKING_DIRECTORY_PATH\\* & exit"</b> which gets executed using cmd.exe to kill the running infostealer process and to delete remaining directories created by this process and the process itself.

 That's it for Vidar infostealer's in-depth static analysis and analysis automation! see you soon in another blogpost.